 - Optimized production sucks when there is a sudden unexpected surge of demands

 - Chance of failing customer demands

-- Chances of losing revenue due to product getting out of stock
+- Chances of losing revenue due to the product getting out of stock

 - Experience resource required to implement and maintain JIT

-- Steep learning curve to sustain in JIT environment
+- The steep learning curve to sustain in the JIT environment

-- Initial set up cost of implementing JIT is a pain for many industries
+- The initial set up cost of implementing JIT is a pain for many industries

 - Chances of losing market share if customer demands are not met.

 No doubt, Just in time manufacturing is the need of the time.
 At a time when there is tough competition in every sector, industries that adopt specialized and proven methodology like JIT has an edge always.
 But at the same time, there are a couple of risks associated with JIT.
 Companies have to find a win-win scenario when they plan to plan to implement Just In time manufacturing.

 In this article, I just covered the basics of JIT.
 Different companies use a different set of tools and data to implement JIT.
 Capturing all those is next to impossible and may not be appropriate also.